 Businesses are tiered according to the impact that COVID-19 has caused, for instance, the aviation and tourism sectors have been severely hit by travel restrictions.
 This tier-based support is separate to the sector-based support provided during the current enhanced JSS payouts (discussed above).

 Business owners, including sole proprietors and partners of general partnership, limited liability partnerships and limited partnerships, do not qualify for this payout.
-Employers trading in their own personal capacity, such as hawkers who do not have UEN, or those hiring local personal drivers or domestic helpers, will not be able to claim wage payout.
+Employers trading in their own personal capacity, such as hawkers who do not have UEN, or those hiring local personal drivers or domestic helpers, will not be able to claim wage payouts under the JSS.

 You do not need to apply for the Jobs Support Scheme.
 If you are eligible, IRAS will notify you by post the tier that your business belongs to, and the amount of payout you will get.
 To view your Jobs Support Scheme letters, you may visit this IRAS website.